linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 \$ 952.50 \div \$ 9000 = 10.58 \%
 $$

-However, suppose that the hedge fund manager purchased the convertible bonds with  $4,500 of initial capital and$ 4,500 of borrowed money.
+However, suppose that the hedge fund manager purchased the convertible bonds with  \$4,500 of initial capital and\$ 4,500 of borrowed money.
 We suppose that the hedge fund manager borrows the additional investment capital from his prime broker at a prime rate of 6\%.

 Our analysis of the total return is then: